Samus Aran is the protagonist of Nintendo's Metroid series. She is a bounty hunter in the science fiction setting of the Galactic Federation.

 Many of Samus's most recognizable abilities are granted to her through the use of her power suit.
 Through the use of the morph ball, she can transform into a metal sphere with the ability to roam freely through the environment and drop bombs to defeat some enemies and clear paths that she couldn't otherwise access.
 When equipped with a speed booster, Samus can run at a vastly accelerated rate and is also granted the ability to perform a shinespark; a form of super jump or dash that allows her to clear great heights or jump great distances that would otherwise be impossible.
 The effects of weapons she adds to the arm cannon of her suit also typically stack.
 Thus, what starts off as a simple energy blast can evolve into a chargeable shot that's also capable of freezing enemies and passing through certain barriers.
 In addition, some games also grant her use of a grapple beam that she can use to latch onto certain objects in the environment and swing across wide gaps.

-Over the years, Samus has become one of Nintendo's most well-known protagonists and has appeared in numerous games outside of the Metroid series.
-She has appeared in every entry of the Super Smash Bros. series to date, and her games are often subjects of microgames seen in the WarioWare series.
-Samus has also made numerous cameo appearances in games such as Famicom Wars, Tetris, F-1 Race, and Super Mario RPG.
+Samus's games are often subjects of microgames seen in the WarioWare series.
+She has also made numerous cameo appearances in games such as Famicom Wars, Tetris, F-1 Race, and Super Mario RPG.
 More recently, Samus appears in a cameo in morph ball form in a stage in Dead or Alive: Dimensions that is inspired by the Team Ninja-developed Metroid: Other M.

 Outside of video games, Samus has made appearances in several comics.
 To coincide with the release of Super Metroid, Nintendo Power ran a serialized comic that serves as a non-canon interpretation of the game's story.
 She also appeared as a recurring character in the Captain N comic book series as an ally of Kevin, the protagonist, and as a romantic rival for his affections to Princess Lana of Video Land.
 Samus made no appearances in the Captain N animated series, though Metroid antagonist Mother Brain did.